appsody/stacks/incubator/java-microprofile/README.md

 - http://localhost:9080/openapi (the RESTful APIs of the inventory service)
 - http://localhost:9080/openapi/ui (Swagger UI of the deployed APIs)

+### Config dropin: **quick-start-security.xml**

+The metrics endpoint is secured with a userid and password enabled through the config dropin included in the default template at path:
+**src/main/liberty/config/configDropins/defaults/quick-start-security.xml**.

+In order to lock down the production image built via `appsody build` this file is deleted during the Docker build of your application production image.
+(The same file would be deleted if you happened to create your own file at this location as well).

 ## Getting Started

 1. Create a new folder in your local directory and initialize it using the Appsody CLI, e.g.: